Victor Nelsson: FC Nordsjælland

 Nelsson got his debut for FC Nordsjælland on 12 September 2016.
 Having started on the bench, he replaced Mathias Jensen in the 87nd minute in a 3–1 defeat against AGF in the Danish Superliga.
 On 14 October 2016, Nelsson signed his first professional contract and was promoted to the first team squad.
 He played 23 league games for FCN in the 2016–17 season.
-Nelsson played the first two league games at the midfield, but then he was retrained as a centre back.
-He also became a regular starter from the 2017–18 season.
+Nelsson played the first two league games at the midfield, but was subsequently retrained to centre-back.
+He became a regular starter from the 2017–18 season.

 At the age of 19 and after a great period in the first half part of the 2017–18 season, Nelsson got called up to the Denmark B national team by Åge Hareide, so he could look him forward and consider to pick him to the A national team.
 In the winter break 2017–18, he changed his shirt number from 36 to 4.